 Q. If I apply in an application cycle and don’t receive a grant award, am I automatically enrolled for the next application cycle?

 A. We typically only consider the applicants that apply within a specific application cycle's time frame.
 However, we reserve the right to make an exception to award an applicant from a previous application cycle.
-Your information is kept on file for possible future consideration, unless you unsubscribe from our mailing list.

 Q. If I'm awarded a grant, how soon may I apply again?

 A. Please wait at least 12 calendar months to apply for another grant.
 You must submit a different grant proposal when applying.